 UPM supports Culture Counts – a non-profit company and group of journalists and photographers working on reporting on social challenges and problems of today, with a focus on critical and constructive journalism.
 MUTmagazin is published by Culture Counts, with a total circulation of 800,000 copies.

-Subscribe to our newsletter to stay up-to-date on the latest trends in the paper industry.
+Subscribe to our newsletter to stay up-to-date on our latest stories and trends in the paper industry.